ldrobnik/ldrobnik/README.md

 ### Hi there

-My name is Łukasz, and I’m into web dev and writing (of fiction and technical documentation).
+My name is Łukasz, and I’m into web development and writing (of fiction and technical documentation).

 ### Web development